Dissertation abstract forthcoming.

 "The Critique of Ontotheology."
 On Heidegger's account of the structure of metaphysical thought.

-"Can There Be a Vindication of Hegelian Science?"
-On Hegel’s attempt in the Phenomenology to give a justification of the standpoint of pure thinking that is not viciously circular.
+"Can There Be a Justification of Hegelian Science?"
+On Hegel’s attempt in the Phenomenology to give a vindication of the standpoint of pure thinking that is not viciously circular.

 Edited volume: Metaphysics and the Problem of Ontotheology: New Critical Essays, with Ian A. Moore and Karl von der Luft.